snb3285/ColorfulFloater/README.md

 # ColorfulFloater
-Here are the source code files for ColorfulFloater, a simple Android game that features falling floaters.
-Match 4 or more to gain points!
+Here are the source code files for ColorfulFloater, an Android game that features falling floaters.
+Match 3 or more depending on the settings to gain points!

 ## What is ColorfulFloater?
 ColorfulFloater is a puzzle game inspired by Columns, a 1989 Sega MegaDrive/Genesis game.
 This game features a few twists, though: